TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-grid-3.md

 The [scheduler has five priority levels](https://jser.dev/react/2022/03/16/how-react-scheduler-works/).
 At the highest, immediate priority level, work is performed synchronously.
 At every other priority level, tasks are added to a priority queue with a priority level specific timeout for how long the task can wait.
 Finally, if this is the first task added to the queue, a callback is scheduled to process the queue.

-The end result is that anything lower than immediate priority level can be interrupted by a browser paint operation.
+The end result is that anything lower than immediate priority level can be preempted by a browser paint operation.
 So, the critical question is, what priority does a scroll event have?

 The answer is in the [response](https://github.com/facebook/react/issues/27524#issuecomment-1769792689) to the bug report.
 Only "discrete" input events, like a button click, are given the immediate priority level.
 Continuous input, like scrolling, where you receive a stream of events until the user is done, get the lower "user blocking" priority level.